PEDIATRIC SCOLIOSIS HUB

 Treatment Options for Mild and Moderate Cases

-When an adult has a mild or moderate case of scoliosis, monitoring, and bracing are the primary forms of treatment before surgery is considered.
+When children or Adolescents have a mild or moderate case of scoliosis, monitoring and bracing are the primary forms of treatment before surgery is considered.
 Traditional braces mainly focus on stopping progression and providing short-term pain relief, but they do little in terms of actual correction.

 Surgical Procedures

 The surgeon may either use growth rods or carry out a spine fusion.
 Doctors can perform scoliosis surgery on children in many different ways.
-Most patients want to avoid surgery; but if scoliosis does not get treated, a growing spinal curve can affect the lungs and heart.
+Most patients want to avoid surgery, but if scoliosis is not treated, a growing spinal curve can affect the lungs and heart.

 More often than not, children with scoliosis can get treated with a brace, but in cases where patients experience an increase in curvature and pain, doctors will suggest surgery.
 When surgery occurs, it requires a complex, multi-step procedure that takes between two and three hours.
 When a child needs scoliosis surgery to correct his or her condition, we can attend to those needs quickly and with the skill and precision of decades of experience.